McIntoshLab1/homelab/docs/architecture/overview.md

 | Documentation | BookStack (internal wiki) | Planned |

 ## How It Fits Together
-Proxmox is the foundation — every VM and container runs on it, and it is the target Terraform provisions against.
+Proxmox is the foundation and every VM and container runs on it, and it is the target Terraform provisions against.
 Ansible then configures those VMs (Docker, Tailscale, users).
-Networking wraps the whole thing: Tailscale provides zero-trust remote access, Pi-hole resolves internal names and blocks ads, and Cloudflare handles public DNS and the domain.
-On top of the container layer sit the services — monitoring (Grafana/Prometheus/Uptime Kuma), documentation (BookStack), and web access via Nginx Proxy Manager.
+Networking wraps the whole thing, Tailscale provides zero-trust remote access, Pi-hole resolves internal names and blocks ads, and Cloudflare handles public DNS and the domain.
+On top of the container layer sit the services: monitoring (Grafana/Prometheus/Uptime Kuma), documentation (BookStack), and web access via Nginx Proxy Manager.
 Identity is the parallel cloud track: Microsoft 365 / Entra ID for users, groups, and access, with Intune and Exchange to follow.